By Andrew Mackinnon

 The ownership of the resources in the ground in Australia by the Australian federal government on behalf of Australian citizens is a separate concept from the costs of mining and extracting these resources, which cannot be avoided if these resources are going to be utilised.

-The resources in the ground in Australia are currently extracted by privately owned mining businesses and extraction businesses operating in Australia, which incur the costs of mining and extracting these resources before selling them to buyers in Australia or other countries around the world as exports (subject to export control by the Australian federal government).
+The resources in the ground in Australia are currently mined and extracted by privately owned mining businesses and extraction businesses operating in Australia, which incur the costs of mining and extracting these resources before selling them to buyers in Australia or other countries around the world as exports (subject to export control by the Australian federal government).

-Privately owned mining businesses and extraction businesses in Australia make substantial profits on the resources in Australia they mine and extract, as well as sell to buyers in Australia and other countries around the world as exports (subject to export control by the Australian federal government), which are owned by the Australian federal government on behalf of Australian citizens, so that it makes sense for the Australian federal government to publicly own, control and operate all mining and extraction in Australia on behalf of Australian citizens, in order to make substantial profits on behalf of Australian citizens,
+Privately owned mining businesses and extraction businesses in Australia make substantial profits on the resources in the ground in Australia they mine and extract, as well as sell to buyers in Australia and other countries around the world as exports (subject to export control by the Australian federal government), which are owned by the Australian federal government on behalf of Australian citizens, so that it makes sense for the Australian federal government to publicly own, control and operate all mining and extraction in Australia on behalf of Australian citizens, in order to make substantial profits on behalf of Australian citizens,

 by exporting no types of the raw resources in Australia